Milli Vanilli: Comeback attempt and death of Rob Pilatus, 1997–1998

-The duo were featured and interviewed for the premiere episode of VH1 Behind the Music in 1997.
-To restore their careers, Farian agreed to produce a new Milli Vanilli album with Morvan and Pilatus on lead vocals in 1997, leading to the recording of the 1998 Milli Vanilli comeback album Back and In Attack.
+To restore their careers, Farian agreed to produce a new Milli Vanilli album with Morvan and Pilatus on lead vocals in 1997, leading to the recording of the 1998 Milli Vanilli comeback album Back and in Attack.
 Some of the original studio singers even backed the duo in their attempt to recover some of the fame that had been lost so quickly.
 However, Pilatus encountered a number of personal problems during the album's production.
 He turned to drugs and crime, committing a series of assaults and robberies, and was sentenced to three months in jail and six months in a drug rehabilitation facility in California.

-On the eve of the new album's promotional tour on 2 April 1998, Pilatus was found dead of a suspected alcohol and prescription drug overdose in a hotel room in Frankfurt, Germany.
-His death was ruled accidental.
+On the eve of the new album's promotional tour on 3 April 1998, Pilatus was found dead of a suspected alcohol and prescription drug overdose in a hotel room in Frankfurt, Germany.
+His death was ruled to have been accidental.

 Morvan's solo career

 Morvan spent the following years as a session musician and public speaker while working on writing and performing his new music.
-In 1998, he was a DJ at famed L.A. radio station KIIS-FM.
-During this period he also performed at the station's sold-out 1999 Wango Tango festival concert before 50,000 people at Dodger Stadium.
+In 1998, he was a DJ at radio station KIIS-FM.
+During this period, he also performed at the station's sold-out 1999 Wango Tango festival concert before 50,000 people at Dodger Stadium.
 He then spent 2001 on tour before performing in 2002 as the inaugural performer at the brand-new Velvet Lounge at the Hard Rock Hotel in Orlando, Florida.
 In 2003, Morvan released his first solo album, Love Revolution.

 In April 2011, Morvan released the single "Anytime" on iTunes.
 In 2015 TMZ reported that Morvan was working on an album with John Davis, one of the original Milli Vanilli singers, called Face Meets Voice.
 In 2016, he appeared in a documentary-style KFC commercial that focuses on his life and music career after Milli Vanilli.
-John Davis died on 24 May 2021 from complications of a COVID-19 infection.
+Davis died on 24 May 2021 from complications of a COVID-19 infection.

-Film

-In 2000, Fab Morvan was featured in the BBC documentary It Takes Two: The Story of the Pop Duo about musical duos.
+Morvan was nominated for the Grammy Award for Best Audio Book, Narration & Storytelling Recording at the 68th Annual Grammy Awards due to be held in February 2026 for the audiobook of his memoir You Know It’s True: The Real Story of Milli Vanilli.

+Films

-In January 2014, the actual Milli Vanilli singers—Jodie Rocco, Linda Rocco, John Davis and Brad Howell—filmed an in-depth interview with the producers of Oprah: Where Are They Now for OWN TV.
+In January 2014, the actual Milli Vanilli singers—Jodie Rocco, Linda Rocco, Charles Shaw, John Davis and Brad Howell—filmed an in-depth interview with the producers of Oprah: Where Are They Now for OWN TV.
 The documentary Milli Vanilli: From Fame to Shame, directed by German Oliver Schwehm and produced by Hannah Lenitzki from Bremedia Produktion, was released in 2016.

-Previous attempts to produce a film about Milli Vanilli all had failed:
+Previous attempts to produce a film had all failed: